 - Introduce behavioral activation.
-"I've noticed that you've been feeling sad and down lately.
+"You've been feeling sad and down lately.
 When people feel down, they often stop doing things they used to love.
 That sometimes happens because they feel tired or uninterested in their hobbies and activities.
 This causes them to have less fun and feel even more down!
-Do you think this is happening to you?"
-Wait for an answer and provide encouragement in a way that feels comfortable to you.
-"Together, we are going to make an effort to plan for more fun in your daily life.
+Do you think this is happening to you?
+Together, we are going to make an effort to plan for more fun in your daily life.
 Scheduling fun in your day to help you feel happier is called behavioral activation." - 2 Introduce the Making Time for Fun worksheet.
 "We are going to use the Making Time for Fun worksheet to organize your behavioral activation.
 Your job is to make a list of fun activities you'd like to do and then choose one activity for each day.
 We will try to put mostly everyday things on the worksheet that you can do daily (even on school nights!).
 However, we can also include the occasional bigger, special activity.
 We will also rate your mood before and after to see if the activity makes you feel better."
 We can use a scale from 1-10 where 1 means very down, and 10 means very happy.
-See Mood Tracking worksheets in Depression Skill 1 for additional support on feelings identification and expression. - 3 Brainstorm and choose activities.
+See the Mood Tracking worksheets in Depression Skill 1 for additional support on feelings identification and expression. - Brainstorm and choose activities.
 "Do you have any ideas about things you want to do?
 We will add them to the Fun Activities List."
-Wait for your teen to name activities; if they need help you can make suggestions based on activities you know they once enjoyed and/or the suggestions on the worksheet.
 Record the activities on the Fun Activities List as you go. - 4 Make the schedule.
 "Great job!
-Now I'll read the list to you.
+Now look over your list.
 Why don't you pick which day of the week you would like to do some of these things?"
-Write the activities down in the schedule according to your teen's choices.
-Review the chart together once it's filled in.
+You or your parent can write the activities down in a schedule according to your choices.
+Review the chart once it's filled in.